-I am a postdoctoral researcher in the computer science department at Duke University working with Vincent Conitzer.
+I am an assistant professor with appointments in the Darden School of Business and the School of Engineering and Applied Sciences (SEAS) at the University of Virginia.
 I'm motivated by practical problems at the intersection of learning, optimization, computation, and economics, specifically the design of markets (or mechanisms).
-As the world moves towards increasing automation, there are, more and more, opportunities to combine the wealth of data with a principled, provably optimal approach to market design in order to make intractable problems tractable and impossible problems possible.
+As the world moves towards increasing automation, there are, more and more, opportunities to combine the wealth of data with a principled, provably optimal approach to mechanism design in order to make intractable problems tractable and impossible problems possible.

 Longer term, I am very interested in machine learning questions in settings where the agents generating the data have incentives to strategically manipulate the data.
 This line of research requires combining traditional algorithms in machine learning with techniques from mechanism design to provably generate accurate data.